Belgrade offensive: Local situation

 In January 1944, partisan operational units left the northern part of east Serbia under pressure from occupiers and auxiliary forces.
 Bulgarian garrisons, some German police forces, and Serbian Quisling troops, all under German command, and Chetniks, mostly commanded by agreements with the Germans, remained in the area.
 Partisan forces made up of the 23rd and 25th Divisions returned to the central parts of east Serbia in July and August 1944, forming a free territory with a makeshift runway in Soko Banja, thus securing both air supply of arms and ammunition, and allowing evacuation of the wounded.
 After the coup in Romania, the importance of the northern part of east Serbia had grown for both sides.
 In a race against each other the Partisans were better positioned and faster.
 23rd Division, in a fierce battle with Order Police battalions and auxiliary forces, took Zaječar on 7 September, and on 12 September entered Negotin, while the 25th Division unsuccessfully attacked Donji Milanovac at the same time.
 Volunteers were joining the units in large numbers increasing their size.
 A new, 45th Serbian Division was formed on 3 September, and on 6 September, 14 Corps headquarters was established as a high command for the area of operations.

 The Germans intervened with the 1st Mountain Division, reaching Zaječar on 9 September.
 Over the next week Partisans launched defensive attacks trying to deny the Germans access to the Danube at Negotin.
 On 16 September, when Red Army forces did not cross over from Romania as expected, the 14th Corps decided to abandon its defense of the Danube coastline, and to focus on attacking German columns maneuvering elsewhere.

 On 12 September, near Negotin, a NOVJ delegation led by Colonel Ljubodrag Đurić crossed the Danube to the Romanian side, and establish contact with the Red Army 74th Rifle Division.
 The delegation was accompanied to Romanian territory by the 1st Battalion of the 9th Serbian Brigade; the 1st Battalion would fight with the 109th Regiment of 74th Rifle Division until 7 October.

-In August 1944, Army Group F Commander Feldmarschall Maximilian von Weichs ordered the concentration of his mobile forces in Serbia to combat the Partisans.
+In August 1944, Weichs ordered the concentration of his mobile forces in Serbia to combat the Partisans.
 This included: the 4th SS Police Division, the 1st Mountain Division, the 92nd Motorized Regiment, the 4th Brandenburg Regiment, the 191st Assault Brigade, and the 486th Armored Reconnaissance Troop.
 As a counter-measure to the events in Romania and Bulgaria, he ordered the 11th Luftwaffe Field Division, the 22nd Infantry, the 117th, the 104th Jäger Division, and the 18th SS Mountain Police Regiment to advance to Macedonia.